VullikantiAkshitha/Technical_Paper/grit_growth.md

 ---

 **Question 2: Paraphrase (summarize) the video in a few (1 or 2) lines in your own words.**
 A growth mindset is the belief that intelligence and skills can be developed through dedication, practice, and learning.
-Unlike a fixed mindset, which assumes abilities are static, a growth mindset encourages improvement and adaptability.
+Unlike a fixed mindset, which assumes abilities are static, a growth mindset enc   ourages improvement and adaptability.

 ---